chelab/m6A-SACseq/README.md

 ## How to use?

-For reproducibility, source code and dependencies have been packaged into one [docker image](https://hub.docker.com/r/y9ch/sacseq).
-You can run it thought [singularity](https://sylabs.io/singularity) container runtime.
+A [docker image] (https://hub.docker.com/r/y9ch/sacseq) containing the source code and dependencies has been published for reproducibility.
+You can run it using the [singularity](https://sylabs.io/singularity) container runtime.

-It would be very simple to finish the whole analysis.
-Just 3 steps:
+The entire analysis can be completed in just three steps:

 1. **Specific the path (with label) of both rawdata and references for your project in a YAML format.**